littlemole/moser/README.md

 <br>
 <br>

-# Major Aims of this Exercise
+# Major Aims of this Effort

 - Implementation of a scripting VM based on bytecode
-- Native interop in the spirit of CLRs Platform Invoke (which itself of course is in the spirit of VB6's Declare Function), including event driven async programming
+- Native interop in the spirit of .NET CLRs Platform Invoke (which itself of course is in the spirit of VB6's Declare Function), including suppoer for event driven async programming
 - Displaying native Desktop UI from script
 - Some helpful Basics like Arrays and Maps (like Javascript Object), JSON support, Regular Expressions, Metadata (Annotations), runtime import and eval.

 # Basic Moser Syntax

-Here is fizzbuzz written in MOSER:
+Here is [fizzbuzz](https://wiki.c2.com/?FizzBuzzTest) written in MOSER:

 ```js